For me, health is everything, as when we feel strong and clear, so much is possible.

 Take a look at your diet and make sure the foods that you are eating are balanced and nutritionally rich.
-Eating well should not always be about losing weight, although if you are carrying a few extra pounds, you might want to consider reducing your calorie intake slightly.
+Eating well should not always be about losing weight, although you might want to consider reducing your calorie intake slightly if you are carrying a few extra pounds.
 Your body relies heavily on the food that you put into it to provide it with all the nutrients and energy that it needs.
 Increase your consumption of foods containing fibre and whole grains, minerals and vitamins, as well as plenty of fresh fruit, vegetables, and water.
 From my perspective, as almost entirely plant-based, with the occasional yoghurt and egg for breakfast, I’d like to advocate for eating less meat, it’s good for you – and it’s even better for the environment.

 Drink more water

 Staying hydrated is essential.
 Very few of us drink enough water and this can make us feel sluggish and lethargic, as well as leaving us prone to mental confusion and lack of clarity.
 Aim to drink around eight glasses of water a day, more so if you are physically active or it is hot.
 Try to avoid single-use plastic bottles, and opt rather for a reusable water bottle.